Going Out In Lilongwe

 Our recommendations are:

-Gecko Lounge, Best place to view the Malawian Sunsets are from the Gecko Lounge Veranda deck – Fantastic Food, Best Stocked Bar in the area & Biggest parties on the lake – private chalets and double rooms available as well – the Kampango Banger Cocktail is famous for causing many hurt locker hangovers!
+Funky Cichlid, the Best place to view the Malawian Sunsets are from the Funky deck – Fantastic Food, Best Stocked Bar in the area & Biggest parties on the lake – private chalets and double rooms available as well.

 Fat Monkeys is an open-air restaurant with a cool beach-vibe on the south end of the village.
 They have Western-styled food (try the pizza) and sometimes play host to lively parties at night.